nextgenusfs/amptk/README.md

 * matplotlib
 * psutil
 * bedtools (only needed if using Ion Torrent BAM file as input)
-* vsearch (version > 1.9.0, this is optional but will increase speed of UFITS and is required for very large datasets) installed via homebrew installation by default
+* vsearch (version > 1.9.0, this is optional but will increase speed of UFITS and is required for very large datasets) installed via homebrew installation by default.
+Newer tools require vsearch.
 * biom-format (to create biom OTU table)
 * h5py (for biom)
 * R (dada2)